ryougi-shiky/Java-Shared-White-Board/guide.md

 3. ^ List all connected clients usernames.
 Basic
 4. ^ Close app, all clients get notified.
 Basic
 5. ^ Kick out a client.
 Advanced

+# Report
+1. System architecture
+2. Communication protocol
+3. message formats
+4. design diagrams (class and interaction)
+5. implementation details
+6. new innovations

+# Report Submission
+1. PDF only
+2. The executable jar files used to run your system’s clients/server(s)
+3. source files in a .ZIP or .TAR archive only.